 Affiliated to research

-In my doctoral thesis I'm exploring competence related to end-of-life care and communication about dying and death from a new public health perspective using a combination of quantitative and qualitative research, such as longitudinal participatory action research, qualitative interview studies, instrument validation, survey studies, and causal inference.
+In my doctoral thesis I explored competence related to end-of-life care and communication about dying and death from a new public health perspective using a combination of quantitative and qualitative research, such as longitudinal participatory action research, qualitative interview studies, instrument validation, survey studies, and causal inference.

 I have a broad interest in several research areas that relate to health, illness, and treatment, from an individual as well as a societal perspective - including health care science, public health, psychology, and sociology.